frequently asked questions

 What are the requirements of becoming a priest?

 To become a priest the Church looks for qualities of a man who could serve as a priest in a parish.
 These qualities include faith, a desire to grow in prayer and lead others in prayer, leadership, compassion, a heart for service, ability to preach and teach the Sacred Scripture and the Catholic Tradition, and a healthy lifestyle and positive relationships.

 What does the process of formation involve?

 The Program for Priestly Formation involves growth in four areas: spirituality, human, intellectual, and pastoral.
 How this looks for each individual might be a quite different.
 The seminary program involves many opportunities to grow in prayer, healthy relationships, self-awareness, self-care, academic study, and pastoral experiences.
 Seminary is much more than academic study.
-Seminarians are being formed for a lifestyle of serving as a priest and living the promises of obedience, celibacy, and a life of simplicity.
+Seminarians are being formed into priests who joyfully live the promises of obedience, celibacy, and simplicity.

 Why does seminary take so long?

 The majority of seminarians spend 6 years in formation at Oscott College.
 Many of these spend a year prior on a propaedeutic programme.
 Others often spend pastoral and discernment years in their dioceses.
 This may seem excessive but two things must be remembered.
 1) At ordination the priest makes a commitment of his whole life to a highly counter cultural way of life in our secular society – it is not to be taken lightly!
 2) The priesthood is more important and of greater dignity than any other ‘job.’
 The priest is God’s chosen vessel for bringing His grace into the world.